 It’s no secret that I don’t like playing the same few courses over and over again.
+This approach has allowed me to play over 1,000 total courses (and counting).
 I live in Southern California and have played hundreds of different courses in this region.
 I’ve played every single public course in Southern California and roughly 2/3 of the private clubs, as well.
 Someday I hope to play them all!

 I’m a veteran of many road trips.
 I grew up in a small town in Northern California (right on the Oregon/California border).
 I came down to SoCal for college and a career, and I’ve been down here ever since.
 My father still lives in my hometown and I also have friends and family throughout Oregon and Washington, so driving long distances is like second nature to me.
 Plus, it’s a great excuse to play as many different courses as I can throughout the West Coast.

 I also like to take smaller road trips to different regions like the Bay Area, Central Valley, Southern Nevada and Arizona.
 All of my golf travels are chronicled here on this site.